agoluoglu/swe1-app/README.md

 # swe1-app
-Django Tutorial Application with AWS Elastic Beanstalk Deployment
+Django Tutorial Polls Application with AWS Elastic Beanstalk Deployment
 by Ashley Goluoglu
 for Practical Software Engineering 1
 for Master's in Emerging Technologies: Machine Learning and Artificial Intelligence at New York University